Koredotcom/docs/docs/xo/automation/natural-language/llm-and-generative-ai.md

     * **Repeat Responses**: Use LLM to reiterate the last bot responses when the Repeat Bot Response event is triggered.
     * **Rephrase User Query**: Improve intent detection and entity extraction by enriching the user query with relevant details from the ongoing conversation context.
     * **Few-shot ML Model**: Uses the Kore Ai’s hosted embeddings for intent identification during run time based on semantic similarity.

+* Safeguards:
+    * **Data Anonymization**: Protect Personal Identifiable Information (PII) and Sensitive Data shared to LLMs in GenAI Features.
+    * **Guardrails**: Ensure the safety and appropriateness of LLM responses using the Guardrails.

 ## Benefits